kevinnkansah/CODSOFT/Credit Card Fraud Detection/README.md

 ## Approach
 - Data preprocessing using SMOTE
 - Model training using random forest.
-- Model evaluation using metrics such as precision, recall, and F1 score.
+- Model evaluation using ROC-AUC curve
-- Deployment of the best performing model to detect fraud in real-time transactions.

 ## Results
 The project achieved an accuracy of 99.992920 % in detecting fraudulent transactions.